Delta sees double benefit from tax cut, shares rise

 In December, U.S. Congress passed a sweeping tax law designed to kick-start economic growth that slashed the corporate rate to 21 percent from 35 percent.

-Several U.S. companies have already said they will make more investments in their businesses and raise pay or bonuses for workers because of the new tax law.
+Several U.S. companies have already said they will make more investments in their businesses and raise pay or bonuses for workers because of the new tax law, both of which could lead to an uptick in air travel.

 Delta said on Thursday the law would cut its own tax rate to between 22 percent and 24 percent in 2018.
 Partly due to those savings, Delta raised its full-year profit outlook to between $6.35 and $6.70 per share, well ahead of Wall Street estimates.

+Delta said it would not use tax savings to pay any U.S. tariffs slapped on its order of 75 CSeries jets from Canadian planemaker Bombardier Inc (BBDb.TO) as a result of an unresolved trade spat.
+A ruling on the matter is expected later this month.

-Delta is the first to report earnings after a broadly positive quarter, where airlines managed to hike fares to partially offset growth in costs.
+Delta is the first to report earnings after a broadly positive quarter, where airlines managed to hike fares to partially offset growth in fuel prices and other costs.

 Earlier this week United Airlines (UAL.N) and American Airlines (AAL.O) forecast higher unit revenue, followed by JetBlue Airways Corp (JBLU.O) on Thursday.